saphiraaa/NetherMath/README.md

 51. Stone to Kilograms
 52. Kilograms to Stone

+## Currency
+53. Currency Converter
+54. Crytocurrency Converter

 ## Other Options
+55. Binary Calculator
-53. Evaluate Mixed Operation
+56. Evaluate Mixed Operation
-54. View Previous Calculations
+57. View Previous Calculations

 Type 'h' or 'help' to list all the options available.